L&D employees using an LMS integration

 • Help new managers learn about the company culture and expectations.

-• Provide support during difficult times or challenges.
+• Enable support in the workplace during difficult times or challenges.

 3. Train them in essential skills

-Training could come in various forms, from online webinars to in-person workshops, to one-on-one coaching.
+Management skills training for new managers can come in a variety of forms, from online webinars to in-person workshops, to one-on-one coaching.
 But regardless of the format, new manager training should include but is not limited to topics:

 • Setting goals and objectives